 There is growing pressure on the construction industry to be more resource efficient, reduce waste and to lower embodied carbon impacts.
 More recently, circular economy concepts are being promoted, with a roadmap developed to support a shift towards a resource efficient, low carbon economy.
 Increased structural steel reuse will support these aims and stimulate new business opportunities in the UK.

-The Light Steel Frame Association (LSFA) has been established to influence legislation, regulation and to support the overall objectives and growth of the steel framing sector.
+The LSFA has been established to influence legislation, regulation and to support the overall objectives and growth of the steel frame sector.
 The Association works with members to raise awareness of the performance, productivity and sustainability benefits of steel.